phronmophobic/blog/markdown/html-tax.md

 ## Events

 Event handling in the browser is fairly reasonable.
 Any idiosyncrasies can be papered over by libraries.
 However, since the browser's event system is necessarily coupled to the graphical output of HTML, any tooling or testing that relies on events will require a full browser engine.
 If want to know what happens when the user clicks the mouse at the coordinate `(x,y)`, then you need to know which elements contain `(x,y)` which requires rendering HTML.
-If you've ever tried to set up automated UI testing like selenium, then you have paid the HTML tax on event handling.
+If you've ever tried to set up automated UI testing like Selenium, then you have paid the HTML tax on event handling.

 ## UI State Management